C241-PS232/FruitLens-api/README.md

 What things you need to install the software and how to install them:

-Install and configure the Google Cloud SDK: (Assuming you have created a Google Cloud project with Firestore and storage bucket set up.)
+Install and configure the Google Cloud SDK: (Assuming you have created a Google Cloud project with Firestore and storage bucket set up)

 - Download and install the Google Cloud SDK from [here](https://dl.google.com/dl/cloudsdk/channels/rapid/GoogleCloudSDKInstaller.exe).